The Work Room

 What are the scholarship options?

 Most of our classes have full or partial scholarship offerings.
 If so, those details will be listed on the course page along with an application via Google form.
 Scholarships are awarded based on financial need, stated interest, and, in some cases, the quality of the writing sample you submit.
 We will do our best to give you a decision at least a week before the class begins.
+Please note: If you register for a class before being offered a scholarship, we cannot offer a refund after the fact.

 Can I set up a payment plan?